 - 1. Pump Long, Short or Low Dardown; Top- or Bottom-Loading. - 2.
-Discharge hose size 1/2 inch is standard.
+Discharge hose size 3/4-inch or 1-inch is standard.
 A larger inside diameter may yield a higher flow rate.
 This depends on site conditions. - 3.
-Fluid Inlet Submergence Select the submergence depth of the pump below the fluid under normal operating conditions. - 4.
-Air pressure.
+Fluid Inlet Submergence Select the submergence depth of the pump below the fluid under normal operating conditions.

+4. Air pressure.